 Growing up in ostrich-farming community of Oudtshoorn, Niel Jonker is the son of an ostrich farmer and school teacher.
 From his youth, he has always shied away from the attention provoked by his talent, seeking solace in the endless wonders contained in nature.

-My name is Daniele, 'Dani', an Italian businessman who moved to South Africa some years ago to start a new life in a new country.
+Dani is an Italian businessman who moved to South Africa some years ago to start a new life in a new country.

-Disillusioned with the fast-paced European lifestyle, I searched the Western Cape before settling in McGregor.
-For me, photography was merely a leisure pastime, but since arriving in McGregor, I have become proficient enough to regard myself a “real” photographer.
-When Jennifer and Billy requested that I photograph the second Poetry Festival I realised that Photography is my passion and an expression of my creativity.
-In the interim I have photographed McGregor and local events extensively, further honing my skills and techniques.
-My focus is on capturing the essence of what I see and experience through the lens.
+Disillusioned with the fast-paced European lifestyle, He searched the Western Cape before settling in McGregor.
+For Dani, photography was merely a leisure pastime, but since arriving in McGregor, he has become proficient enough to regard himself as a “real” photographer.
+When Jennifer and Billy requested that he photographs the second Poetry Festival he realised that Photography was his passion and an expression of his creativity.
+In the interim he has photographed McGregor and local events extensively, further honing his skills and techniques.
+His focus is on capturing the essence of what he sees and experience through the lens.